FULIN2024/cis9440hw12/readme.md

 - **Business Intelligence**: Use PowerBI for creating data visualizations and dashboards

 ## Data Processing
-Data Extraction
+Data Extraction,
-Data Cleaning and Transformation
+Data Cleaning and Transformation,
 Data Loaded

 ## Analysis and Insights